 Ceramic sensors can operate in harsh environments with extreme pressure and temperature factors at play due to their robust, stable, and cost-efficient nature.
 They are also valuable in applications where harsh chemicals may be present.
 As such, ceramic pressure sensors often present the best solution for difficult measuring applications.
 Many types of ceramic pressure sensors exist to address a broad range of challenges in numerous industries.

 Types of Ceramic Sensors

-Servoflo offers a wide range of ceramic pressure sensors that can used to measure pressure rates or fluid levels.
-From full transducer packages to smart metering systems, our range of ceramic sensors provide solutions for every potential application.
+Servoflo offers a wide range of ceramic pressure sensors that can be used to measure pressure rates or fluid levels.
+From full transducer packages to smart metering systems, our range of ceramic sensors provides solutions for every potential application.

 Flush Mount vs. Monolithic

 Flush mount sensors are flat, smooth, and feature no dead volume of media pressure.
 Monolithic sensors, on the other hand, have an indentation in the side that is exposed to the pressure media.
 Flush mount solutions from Servoflo offer a wider range of pressure tolerances, from 0.5 bar to as high as 600 bar.

 Which sensor you choose will be determined by your application requirements, as flush and monolithic mounts each have strengths in different areas.
 For example, a flush mount would be ideal if sealed gauge or absolute sensors are required by the application, while monolithic sensors are often ideal for a range of industrial automation or process control applications.

 Servoflo's Metallux line of ceramic pressure sensors are, either piezoresistive or capacitive by nature.
 Both are resistant to corrosion and are compatible with a wide array of environmental conditions and are suitable for various industrial, automotive, or medical applications.

 Capacitive sensors are often preferred for applications that feature high overpressure values but also require accurate low pressure measurement or high resolution measurements.